gcallah/Rationalism/OakeshottVoegelin/OakeshottVoegelin.md

 what philosophy is, we have a real puzzle here: how did their estimates of its practical value diverge so sharply?

 Voegelin follows Plato closely in his understanding of philosophy as a way to achieve right order in the soul.

 For example, EV says of Socrates: "He is the gift of god to Athens, given as a gadfly to the polis to stir it back into life" (2000b: 62).

+"the first step on the way up must be a search for a helper."
+(2000b: 112)

+"we shall fare well" (2000b: 113)

+"the philosopher, who must return from the vision of the Agathon to help his fellow prisoners" (2000b: 114)

+MO was also a close student of Plato's work.
+As Timothy Fuller says of his post-WWII essays, "These writings show a strong affinity for the Socratic style of philosophizing" (1993: 23).

 After a number of pages discussing the nature of theorizing, Oakeshott acknowledges his debt to Plato: "This account of the engagement of understanding owes so much to the account in Plato" -- then comes the crucial passage for